awsdocs/amazon-redshift-management-guide/doc_source/redshift-iam-access-control-identity-based.md

 ```

 The policy has two statements:
 + The first statement grants permissions for a user to a user to create, delete, modify, and reboot clusters\.
 The statement specifies a wildcard character \(\*\) as the `Resource` value so that the policy applies to all Amazon Redshift resources owned by the root AWS account\.
 + The second statement denies permission to delete or modify a cluster\.
 The statement specifies a cluster Amazon Resource Name \(ARN\) for the `Resource` value that includes a wildcard character \(\*\)\.
 As a result, this statement applies to all Amazon Redshift clusters owned by the root AWS account where the cluster identifier begins with `production`\.

 ## Permissions Required to Use the Amazon Redshift Console<a name="redshift-policy-resources.required-permissions.console"></a>

-For a user to work with the Amazon Redshift console, that user must have a minimum set of permissions that allows the user to describe the Amazon Redshift resources for their AWS account, and other related information including Amazon EC2 security and network information\.
+For a user to work with the Amazon Redshift console, that user must have a minimum set of permissions that allows the user to describe the Amazon Redshift resources for their AWS account\.
+These permissions must also allow the user to describe other related information, including Amazon EC2 security and network information\.

-If you create an IAM policy that is more restrictive than the minimum required permissions, the console won't function as intended for users with that IAM policy\.
-To ensure that those users can still use the Amazon Redshift console, also attach the `AmazonRedshiftReadOnlyAccess` managed policy to the user, as described in [AWS Managed \(Predefined\) Policies for Amazon Redshift](#redshift-policy-resources.managed-policies)\.
+If you create an IAM policy that is more restrictive than the minimum required permissions, the console doesn't function as intended for users with that IAM policy\.
+To ensure that those users can still use the Amazon Redshift console, also attach the `AmazonRedshiftReadOnlyAccess` managed policy to the user, as described in [AWS\-Managed \(Predefined\) Policies for Amazon Redshift](#redshift-policy-resources.managed-policies)\.

+To give a user access to the Query Editor on the Amazon Redshift console, attach the `AmazonRedshiftQueryEditor` managed policy\.

 You don't need to allow minimum console permissions for users that are making calls only to the AWS CLI or the Amazon Redshift API\.

 ## Resource Policies for GetClusterCredentials<a name="redshift-policy-resources.getclustercredentials-resources"></a>

-To connect to a cluster database using a JDBC or ODBC connection with IAM database credentials, or to programmatically call the GetClusterCredentials action you need, at a minimum, permission to call the `redshift:GetClusterCredentials` action with access to a `dbuser` resource\.
+To connect to a cluster database using a JDBC or ODBC connection with IAM database credentials, or to programmatically call the `GetClusterCredentials` action, you need a minimum set of permissions\.
+At a minimum, you need permission to call the `redshift:GetClusterCredentials` action with access to a `dbuser` resource\.

 If you use a JDBC or ODBC connection, instead of `server` and `port` you can specify `cluster_id` and `region`, but to do so your policy must permit the `redshift:DescribeClusters` action with access to the `cluster` resource\.

-If you call the `GetClusterCredentials` action with the optional parameters Autocreate, DbGroups, and DbName, you'll also need to allow the actions and permit access to the resources listed in the following table:
+If you call `GetClusterCredentials` with the optional parameters `Autocreate`, `DbGroups`, and `DbName`, you need to also allow the actions and permit access to the resources listed in the following table\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/redshift-iam-access-control-identity-based.html)

 For more information about resources, see [Amazon Redshift Resources and Operations](redshift-iam-access-control-overview.md#redshift-iam-accesscontrol.actions-and-resources)\.

 You can also include the following conditions in your policy:

-+ redshift:DurationSeconds
++ `redshift:DurationSeconds`

-+ redshift:DbName
++ `redshift:DbName`

-+ redshift:DbUser
++ `redshift:DbUser`

 For more information about conditions, see [Specifying Conditions in a Policy](redshift-iam-access-control-overview.md#redshift-policy-resources.specifying-conditions)

-## AWS Managed \(Predefined\) Policies for Amazon Redshift<a name="redshift-policy-resources.managed-policies"></a>
+## AWS\-Managed \(Predefined\) Policies for Amazon Redshift<a name="redshift-policy-resources.managed-policies"></a>

 AWS addresses many common use cases by providing standalone IAM policies that are created and administered by AWS\.
 Managed policies grant necessary permissions for common use cases so you can avoid having to investigate what permissions are needed\.
-For more information, see [AWS Managed Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+For more information, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 The following AWS managed policies, which you can attach to users in your account, are specific to Amazon Redshift:
 + **AmazonRedshiftReadOnlyAccess** – Grants read\-only access to all Amazon Redshift resources for the AWS account\.
 + **AmazonRedshiftFullAccess** – Grants full access to all Amazon Redshift resources for the AWS account\.
++ **AmazonRedshiftQueryEditor** – Grants full access to the Query Editor on the Amazon Redshift console\.

 You can also create your own custom IAM policies to allow permissions for Amazon Redshift API actions and resources\.
 You can attach these custom policies to the IAM users or groups that require those permissions\.